 Want to go on an outing?

 Great!
 There are a few steps to complete your application for an upcoming outing.

 Complete your Application

-- Look through the list of available outings that can be found in the Upcoming Outings section on this page (below).
+- Look through the list of available outings that can be found in the Upcoming Outings section on this page (above).

 - Apply for the Outing by clicking on the appropriate button and following the application process.

 - Please be sure to fill out your Mazama profile with relevant medical information and your emergency contact.
 This information is not used to determine acceptance but to ensure the leader is adequately prepared for the outing.
 Withholding important, relevant medical information may result in a participant being asked to leave the outing.